Dead Animal In Your Home? 24/7 Emergency Service Available

 Licensed & Insured

 A dead animal in your wall, ceiling, crawl space, or yard creates an unbearable odor that can last for weeks.
 TriState Wildlife locates and removes dead animals from homes and properties across New York, New Jersey, and Connecticut.
 We find the source, remove it, sanitize the area, neutralize the odor, and seal the entry point to prevent it from happening again.
-Same-day service available 7 days a week.
+In many cases same-day service is available 7 days a week.

 How We Work